wenxinwilliam/docker-django-celery/README.md

 ## Async Job Queue Websocket Feedback - Project Template / Demo

 ##### Running
 Install docker, docker-compose and run __docker-compose build__ then __docker-compose up__.
 Django is on port 8008 of docker and aiohttp async server is on port 8009.
+_(Temporary) you'll need to install webpack on host / cd into docker and run __webpack --watch --colors__ in __mydjangoapp/mydjangoapp/static/apps/main/__ to generate compiled static files._

 ##### Overview:
 1. User logs in (django), a one time token is generated and pushed to redis cache and sent back to user